 The heterogeneity of Brophy’s fictional work makes it impossible to categorise.
-Ever inventive, Brophy followed her literary instincts, and each time produced a different type of gem.
+Ever inventive, Brophy followed her creative instincts, and each time produced a different type of literary gem.

 The Crown Princess (1953), was Brophy’s first publication.
 It is a collection of stories which Brigid later said she wished suppressed.
 Perhaps they amount to very slightly ‘underpowered’ or under-developed Brophy, in her judgement.
 I note the early style of signature in my copy, and also the reference, on the back flap, to her father’s popularity among readers.
 It was rather a shock to John to be sidelined at the Cheltenham Literary Festival, where to his pride -and chagrin- his daughter received accolades for Hackenfeller’s Ape.